 To synthesize the two data sets, START, in conjunction with CETIS, implemented a system whereby every incident from the GTD1 was reviewed, codes for the three definitional criteria and all other fields within GTD2 were added to GTD1, and coders evaluated the incident for inclusion within a synthesized new GTD.
 Seventeen coders were trained and a review of the incidents occurred from April 2008 to December 2008.
 Incidents that failed to meet two of the three criteria developed for GTD2 were removed from the new synthesized GTD.

 Even though efforts have been made to assure the continuity of the data from 1970 to the present, users should keep in mind that the collection was done in real time for cases between 1970 and 1997, was retrospective between 1998 and 2007, and is again in real time after 2007.
 This distinction is significant because some media sources have since become unavailable, undoubtedly impeding efforts to collect a complete census of terrorist attacks between 1998 and 2007.
-Thus, users should note that differences in levels of attacks before and after January 1, 1998 and before and after April 1, 2008 are at least partially explained by differences in data collection; researchers should adjust for these differences when modeling the data.
+Moreover, since moving the ongoing collection of the GTD to the University of Maryland in the Spring of 2012, START staff have made significant improvements to the methodology that is used to compile the database.
+These changes, which are described both in the GTD codebook and in this START Discussion Point on The Benefits and Drawbacks of Methodological Advancements in Data Collection and Coding: Insights from the Global Terrorism Database (GTD), have improved the comprehensiveness of the database.
+Thus, users should note that differences in levels of attacks and casualties before and after January 1, 1998, before and after April 1, 2008, and before and after January 1, 2012 are at least partially explained by differences in data collection; researchers should adjust for these differences when modeling the data.
 Furthermore, cases from 1993 were lost prior to receiving the data from PGIS.
 Efforts thus far have been unsuccessful in fully recovering the 1993 data.
 Instead of providing a partial listing of cases for 1993, we refer the user to a table provided by PGIS of the total number of attacks in 1993 for each country (see the GTD Codebook's Appendix).

 The criteria for incident inclusion and the coding scheme used in GTD were developed by a START Advisory Board, which consisted of recognized experts in terrorism and data collection.
 A detailed description of the database criteria and coding scheme can be found in the GTD Codebook.
 For more details on the GTD, please see our Frequently Asked Questions page, or download the GTD Codebook.